-In Whitelands Park School we support Safer Internet Day every year.
-These days, along with the curricular work we do in lessons, offer the opportunity for us focus on both the creative and positive things that children and young people are doing online, as well as the role that we all play in helping to create a better internet.
+Every year, Whitelands Park School supports Safer Internet Day which, along with the curricular work we do in lessons, offers the opportunity for us focus on both the creative and positive things that children and young people are doing online, as well as the role that we all play in helping to create a better internet.

 We have joined hundreds of other organisations across the UK in celebrating Safer Internet Day and promoting the safe and responsible use of technology.

 To celebrate these days, we take part in a whole school assembly about how to be safe on the internet, how to be kind to others and how to report those people who are unkind on the internet.
 This is then followed up with activities in our classrooms.